-- Today, 97% of the more than 2,500 breweries in the U.S. are small and independent and traditional craft breweries (see Craft Brewing Statistics).
+- Today, 97 percent of the more than 2,800 breweries in the U.S. are small and independent and traditional craft breweries (see Craft Brewing Statistics).

 - American tastes are changing.
 We increasingly want choices of flavor in the foods that we buy.
 For example, Nielsen Company research confirms that beer drinkers are shifting to more robust beer styles, and we know from Symphony IRI (SIG) that seasonal beer is one of the top-selling craft beer categories.

 - Small and independent craft brewers are known for being passionate and innovative makers of full-flavored beer.

 - The Brewers Association has defined 142 beer styles.
 The majority of these styles are all-malt based.

 - Craft brewers are amazing community citizens and have donated millions of dollars to local causes and provide thousands of jobs across the U.S.